markjacksonfishing/katacoda/secure/secure-image-scanning-policies-and-assignments/step11.md

  - I want to know if there are new CVE updates for the 3 different images I handle

  - I want to be notified if any of the common images from docker hub that are used all over my organization have a policy status that has changed

+ Click on `Image Scanning > Alerts`, then ‘Add Alert’.